diegodslima/NCYPred/README.md

 # NCYPred:
-## a bidirectional long short-term memory network with attention mechanism
-## for small non-coding RNA and Y-RNA classification
+## a bidirectional long short-term memory network with attention mechanism for small non-coding RNA and Y-RNA classification.

 Python 3.7